mkreitze/libFBCAGen/README.md

 *saveText*: Boolean, if true, saves each update as an integer string to text file.
 Defaulted to false.

-*saveFinalText*: Boolean, if true, saves final update as an integer string and saves the FBCA paramters to text.
+*saveFinalText*: Boolean, if true, saves final update as an integer string and saves the FBCA parameters to text.
 Defaulted to false.

 **Output:**
 *CAMap*: The final level-map from the FBCA run to its number of generations.

-This function takes a _assumed to be initalized_ FBCA and fully generates it.
+This function takes a _assumed to be initialized_ FBCA and fully generates it.
 It allows for it to be recorded through each update either as text or png image.

 **Example code**
 ```python